General Government: Education

 All universities in GG were disbanded, many Kraków professors imprisoned during the Sonderaktion Krakau.

 Culture of Poland

 Germans plundered Polish museums.
 Many of the pieces of art perished.
-Germans burned a number of Warsaw libraries, including National Library of Poland, destroying about 3.6 million volumes.
+Germans burned a number of Warsaw libraries, including the National Library of Poland, destroying about 3.6 million volumes.

 German sport

 Hans Frank was an avid chess player, so he organized General Government chess tournaments.
 Only Germans were allowed to perform in sporting events.
 About 80 football clubs played in four district divisions.

-Holocaust
+The Holocaust

 During the Wannsee conference on January 20, 1942, the State Secretary of the General Government, SS-Brigadeführer Josef Bühler encouraged Heydrich to implement the "Final Solution".
 From his own point of view, as an administrative official, the problems in his district included an overdeveloped black market.
 He endorsed a remedy in solving the "Jewish question" as fast as possible.
 An additional point in favor of setting up the extermination facilities in his governorate was that there were no transportation problems there, since all assets of the disbanded Polish State Railways (PKP) were being managed by Ostbahn, the Kraków-based Deutsche Reichsbahn branch of the Generaldirektion der Ostbahn ("General Directorate of Eastern Railways", Gedob).
 This made a network of death trains readily available to the SS-Totenkopfverbände.

 The newly drafted Operation Reinhard would be a major step in the systematic liquidation of the Jews in occupied Europe, beginning with those in the General Government.
 Within months, three top-secret camps were built and equipped with stationary gas chambers disguised as shower rooms, based on Action T4, solely to efficiently kill thousands of people each day.
 The Germans began the elimination of the Jewish population under the guise of "resettlement" in spring of 1942.
 The three Reinhard camps including Treblinka (the deadliest of them all) had transferable SS staff and almost identical design.
 The General Government was the location of four of the seven extermination camps of World War II in which the most extreme measures of the Holocaust were carried out, including closely located Majdanek concentration camp, Sobibor extermination camp and Belzec extermination camp.
 The genocide of undesired "races", chiefly millions of Jews from Poland and other countries, was carried out by gassing between 1942 and 1944.